10 Self-Care Tips to Surviving Winter

 Surround yourself with good people

 What does goodness look like to you?
 Friends?
 Family?
 Your three dogs?
 Whatever it may be, be sure to prioritize quality time with things that bring you joy.

 Pursue your passion

 Whatever you’re interested in, whether it’s painting, music, or something else entirely, invest time in it.
-Winter can be a great time to pursue new hobbies and really discover the things that you enjoy.
+Winter can be a great time to slow down and pursue new hobbies and discover the things that you enjoy.